 Download the PDF.

-Bulletin-CoverThis bulletin provides sexual assault counselors and advocates with information and tools to help survivors identify how their sexual violence experiences could impact their employment and how to respond to their workplace needs.
+This bulletin provides sexual assault counselors and advocates with information and tools to help survivors identify how their sexual violence experiences could impact their employment and how to respond to their workplace needs.

-This bulletin is a part of the Sexual Violence & the Workplace information packet.
-View the full packet, or other publications included in this packet.
+This bulletin is a part of the Sexual Violence & the Workplace Information Packet.
+View the full packet or other publications included in this packet.

 The needs of victims of human trafficking are complex.
 Whether native to the United States or another country, they have often been displaced and isolated from their community.
 Many victims have experienced a range of physical, sexual, and psychological traumas, and may still be in danger from traffickers.
-As a result, victims of human trafficking deserve and require a great deal of care and compassion, assistance, and protection, from the government and from social service providers.
-This bulletin examines The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008, Immigration assistance and Visas.

 This technical assistance guide is meant to assist law enforcement agencies in handling “courtesy reports,” which are taken by one law enforcement agency on behalf of another.
 It was designed to provide concrete assistance and address frequently asked questions, for law enforcement agencies faced with a report of sexual assault from a jurisdiction affected by a nature disaster.